12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 Located in the Eixample neighborhood, SAGA Coffee Stories is super stylish and my favorite spot when I want to go somewhere to work.

-The café has a varied menu with choices for breakfast, lunch, and dessert.
+The food menu is varied with choices for breakfast, lunch, and dessert.
 You can choose from a selection of baguettes and pastries, and they also have a full menu with salads and sandwiches.

 They offer almost every type of coffee, including Americano, espresso, cortado, latte, and brews.
 They also have cold drinks like fruit juices, kombucha, and seasonal lattes.